Skip to main content

 • Normally, you are only allowed to perform a 5 Stall if:

-• However, as an exception, players are allowed to 5 Stall if there is only one Play Clue to give remaining and it would touch a card that someone else on the team could possibly Finesse.
+• However, as an exception, players are also allowed to 5 Stall in Stalling Situations if there is only one Play Clue remaining to give and it would touch a card on Finesse Position that someone else on the team could possibly Finesse.
 We refer to this as the Finesse Position Exception, or FPE for short.

 • The Finesse Position Exception applies if the same card is in multiple Finesse Positions and there is nothing else to do.